johncedricVargas/Metacrafters-Project-Create-a-Token/README.md

 # Project: Smart Contract

 This solidity smart contract is intended to create, manage, and utulize the features of a basic token system known as CoinToken(CT).
-It allows for the minting which we add token and burning which remove our tokens.
+It allows for the minting for creating or adding token and burning removed tokens.

 # Getting Started